bjjb/hemorrhoids/README.md

 is N * N-1 selects when you have N tables, in which case you'll end up with all the IDs in the database.
 But then you may as well just dump your entire database, and there are better tools for that.

+### Determining associations

+You can tell Hemorrhoids which strategy to use for determining associations between records.
+With `:active_record`, it tries to load the ActiveRecord models, and reflect on the associations that way.
+If you have a Rails-compliant database with no deviations, then it will `:auto` will just look for column-names ending with `_id`, and for tables that look like join tables, and work out associations that way.
+Finally, you can give it a Hash of relations, and use `:custom` to explicitly specify associations.
+See the Wiki for details.

 ## Compatability / Caveats